Jacob Blake shooting: No charges for police officers, Kenosha braces for unrest

 WARNING: Disturbing video -- Kenosha police shooting caught on video

-The officer involved in the shooting, identified by authorities as Officer Rusten Sheskey, nor any other officers, nor Blake himself will face any charges, officials said Tuesday afternoon.
+The officer involved in the shooting, identified by authorities as Officer Rusten Sheskey, nor any other officers, nor Blake himself will face any charges, District Attorney Michael Gravely said Tuesday afternoon.

 WATCH: Kenosha DA announces charging decision

-Kenosha District Attorney Michael Gravely held a press conference Wednesday afternoon to address in detail the circumstances of the shooting, Wisconsin law and why he decided not to charge the officers.
+Gravely maintained he would not be able to convince a jury that Officer Shesky did not fear for his life in that moment, or that harm would not come to others if he hadn't acted in self-defense.

+"When there is enough information to raise self-defense, the burden of proof is on the state, it's on the prosecutor to disprove self-defense.
+So we would have to disprove the clear expression of these officers that they had to fire a weapon to defend themselves, they have to disprove that negative," he said.

-Sheskey and the other officers who were at the scene have been placed on administrative leave.
+Sheskey and the other officers who were at the scene have been placed on administrative leave and remain on administrative leave for the moment, the police department said.

+"This really illustrates why these cases against police officers are so difficult to bring because they have to show the government would have to show that the police officer did not reasonably believe that deadly force was necessary to prevent either his death, or his serious bodily injury and the evidence here, showed that there was a knife I don't think that was in dispute," said ABC7 Legal Analyst Gil Soffer.
+"And so the government has to show that the officer didn't reasonably fear that Jacob Blake, use the knife against them.
+Clearly they concluded they couldn't prove that."

+Chicago and Wisconsin criminal defense attorney Anthony Burch said if a jury did look at what happened here last summer they might determine that police were criminally heavy-handed.

 WATCH: Jacob Blake's uncle reacts to decision not to charge police officers